What is ventriculoperitoneal shunt surgery?

 After surgery, your child's neck or belly may be tender.
-But your child should not have much pain.
-His or her head may begin to get smaller right away.
+But there should not be much pain.
+Your child's head may start to get smaller right away.

 The area around the stitches or staples may be tender for a week or so.
 If needed, the doctor will remove your child's stitches or staples 5 to 10 days after surgery.

 The shunt won't limit your child's activities.
 There will be a lump on your child's head where the valve is.
 This lump may not show when your child's hair grows back.
-In some cases, the shunt cannot be felt underneath the skin.
+In some cases, the shunt can't be felt under the skin.